FZJ-JSC/JUBE/docs/advanced.rst

    Hello World

-The ``tag`` attribute or the command line expression can also contain a list of different names.
-A hidden ``<tag>`` will be ignored completely!
+A ``tag`` which results to ``false`` will trigger to complety ignore the corresponding ``<tag>``!
 If there is no alternative this can produce a wrong execution behaviour!

+Also a list of tags, separated by spaces, can be provided on the commandline.

 The ``tag`` attribute can be used inside every ``<tag>`` inside the input file (except the ``<jube>``).